silvio3105/Rules3105/README.md

  */
 class ThisIsClass
 {
     public:
     ThisIsClass(void);
     ~ThisIsClass(void);

     uint8_t somePublicFunction(void);

     private:
     const char someArray[] = "Array"; /**< @brief This is inline doxygen comment. */

     inline void somePrivateFunction(void);
 };

 // Classic extern
 extern volatile uint8_t someVaraible;

 /*
     Global variable name starts with module abbreviation if not in namespace.
-	Module abbreviation is written in lowercase while every other word starts with uppercase.
+    Module abbreviation is written in lowercase while every other word starts in uppercase.
-	Variable should have default value.
+    The variable should have a default value.
 */
 uint32_t thisIsVariable = 0;

 /*
     Global function name starts with module abbreviation if not in namespace.
-	Module abbreviation is written in lowercase while every other word starts with uppercase.
+    Module abbreviation is written in lowercase while every other word starts in uppercase.
 */
 /**
  * @brief Function brief.